eslint/eslint/docs/src/use/migrate-to-9.0.0.md

 ## <a name="drop-function-style-rules"></a> Function-style rules are no longer supported

 ESLint v9.0.0 drops support for function-style rules.
-Function-style rules are rules created by exporting a function from a file rather than exporting an object with a `create()` method.
+Function-style rules are rules created by exporting a function rather than an object with a `create()` method.
 This rule format was deprecated in 2016.

 **To address:** Update your rules to [the most recent rule format](../extend/custom-rules).